aleshaleksey/fansys23/06-abilities.md

 **Action**:
 1. Declare the ability and make the attack.
 2. If you hit, expend the SP dice, target tries to save against your NAP + [Con] at the start of its turn.
-3. On a fail, the target is stunned till the end of its next turn.
+3. On a fail, the target is affected until the end of its next turn.

 **Prerequisites**: There is an SP prerequisite and cost on all debilitating strikes.